ApoXalvation/katacoda-scenarios/sharding/step7.md

 Open mongos.yaml:<br>
 `cat mongos.yaml`{{execute HOST1}}<br>
 This config is less complex than any prevoius, it does not need persistant volume becouse all data is cached into ram.<br>
-We create service for mongos, then the StatefulSet with two replicas, then launch mongos, with addresses of MongoDB config servers replicaset, and listen on port 27017.<br>
+We create service for mongos, then the StatefulSet with two replicas, then launch mongos, with addresses of MongoDB config servers replicaset, and listen on port 27017.
+And in this case pods with mongos instances should be propagate on each nodes, same as configsvr.<br>
 ## Task
 To deplay MongoS run:<br>
 `k apply -f mongos.yaml`{{execute HOST1}}<br>